 Yes, applications will be accepted from executives of small and mid-size organizations.

-- Phase I, January 15th-March 15th, 2019.
+- Phase I, January 15th-April 1st, 2019.
 Applicants will submit a resume and a one page statement.

 - Phase III, September – October, 2019.
 Finalists will be invited to travel to Boston for interviews and the admissions committee will select and announce cohort of fellows.